sa-concept-refactoring/doc/chapters/analysis.typ

 The idea behind the Language Server Protocol (LSP) is to standardize the protocol for how such servers and development tools communicate.
 This way, a single Language Server can be re-used in multiple development tools, which in turn can support multiple languages with minimal effort.
 ]

-By using a common protocol the same language server can be used by different editors which support the protocol.
-This reduces the effort required to integrate language-specific features into various development environments, allowing developers to have a more efficient and feature-rich coding experience, regardless of the programming language they are working with.

 Language servers are used within modern IDEs and code editors such as Visual Studio Code, Atom and Sublime Text.

+#pagebreak()

 / Implementations: #[
 The language servers implementing the LSP for C++ are shown in @cpp-implementation.
-For this project the focus is set on the LLVM project which is explained in @llvm_project_analysis.
+For this project, the focus is set on the LLVM project, which is explored in @llvm_project_analysis.

 A list of tools supporting the LSP can be found on the official website @tools_supporting_lsp.